Uberspace/takeout/README.md

 You can read an archive created by `uberspace-takeout takeout` using `... takein`.
-It will, to the best of its ability, restore all settings and files exported ealier.
+It will, to the best of its ability, restore all settings and files exported earlier.
 Importing MySQL databases is not yet implemented.

 ```console
 $ uberspace-takeout takein --tar-file takeout_luto_2019-09-04_14_44_30.tar.bz2